whitebelyash/UnforeseenConsequences/README.md

 Part of my plan for this mod is to optimize some parts of Minecraft to run better and so it works without forcing `GLFW_CONTEXT_NO_ERROR`

 Why is it named unforeseen consequences?
 I didn't realize how destructive this change is before I started making the mod and HL2 is my favorite game.

+Note that this does not work currently on the HD 4000, I need to pinpoint what causes the GLFW attribute causes this but at the moment you need a system that has at least GL ES 3.1 or 3.2